mapbox/mapbox-maps-android/extension-localization/README.md

 }
 ```

-More concrete examples of the Localization plugin can be found in our [test application](https://github.com/mapbox/mapbox-maps-android/tree/master/app/src/main/java/com/mapbox/maps/testapp).
+More concrete examples of the Localization Extension can be found in our [test application](https://github.com/mapbox/mapbox-maps-android/tree/master/app/src/main/java/com/mapbox/maps/testapp).

 #### Dependencies

-View [LICENSE.md](LICENSE.md) for all dependencies used by this plugin.
+View [LICENSE.md](LICENSE.md) for all dependencies used by this extension.